15 Ways to Immediately Save Money on Groceries

 Opt for the self-checkout line.
 Not only will the wait time generally be shorter—a perk we can get behind—but you’ll have less chance to linger around the sweets and last-minute temptations near the cashier.
 A study by IHL Consulting Group found self-checkout slashed impulse buys by 32% for women and 17% for men.
 You’ll also be more conscious of what you’re buying, giving you an opportunity to pass on any impulse items that might have wandered into your cart.

 Eat first, then shop

-You’ve heard it before and we’re going to say it again: don’t go grocery shopping on an empty stomach.
+You’ve heard it before and we’re going to say it again: Don’t go grocery shopping on an empty stomach.
 Studies have shown you’ll be tempted to grab more than you need, especially high-calorie snacks you’d otherwise avoid.
-Need a bite before you go?
-We recommend one of our protein-packed salads.